Holy Trinity, Roehampton

-Holy Trinity is the Church of England parish church for Roehampton, located in Ponsonby Road, SW15.
+Holy Trinity is the Church of England parish church for Roehampton, located in Ponsonby Road, SW15 4LA.

+Morning and Evening Prayer are said and sung daily in the church except Saturdays, 8.30 and 5.30.

+The main weekly service is 10am on Sunday.
+All are welcome.

 The building is Grade II* listed.
 Its spire, which rises 230 feet, is of Corsham stone, a fine grained Bath Stone and is regarded as a landmark for the area.

 The church, which is within the diocese of Southwark, was built in 1896–98, and the architect was George Fellowes Prynne.